 - Development Teams: could include multiple developers aligning for the proposal.
-Blocks could be financed and developed separately - Align with existing entitlements (URP/NCCD), not including Affordability Unlocked - Ground Lease for minimum 60 Years, pending final financing terms; Accepting other transaction structure proposals - Priority will be given to project that provide over 75% of program area to public benefit affordable housing plus cultural venues and, if feasible, affordable retail/working spaces-program area not including outdoor spaces) - Required Affordable Housing: - Maximize the number of affordable housing units, with no less than 50% of units restricted to households earning at or below 60% MFI (on average) for rental units and 80% MFI for ownership units if provided. - Prioritize models with pathways to ownership - Required Cultural Venue - Minimum 20,000 SF of Cultural Space (Ref Resolution could be up to 35,000) - Developers Propose Core & Shell 'condo/master lease' for Cultural Venue - Developers can propose specific operators, and additional spaces, but final matchmaking will be facilitated by the Austin Cultural Trust for the Cultural Venue - Commercial (Priority Desired) - Small neighborhood serving/district aligned business space - Food-based retail - Pathways to ownership & affordability - Urban Design/Multi-modal accommodation and shared parking
+Blocks could be financed and developed separately - Align with existing entitlements (URP/NCCD), not including Affordability Unlocked - Ground Lease for minimum 60 Years, pending final financing terms; Accepting other transaction structure proposals - Priority will be given to project that provide over 75% of program area to public benefit affordable housing plus cultural venues and, if feasible, affordable retail/working spaces-program area not including outdoor spaces) - Required Affordable Housing: - Maximize the number of affordable housing units, with no less than 50% of units restricted to households earning at or below 60% MFI (on average) for rental units and 80% MFI for ownership units if provided. - Prioritize models with pathways to ownership - Required Cultural Venue - Minimum 20,000 SF of Cultural Space (Ref Resolution could be up to 35,000) - Commercial (Priority Desired) - Small neighborhood serving/district aligned business space - Food-based retail - Pathways to ownership & affordability - Urban Design/Multi-modal accommodation and shared parking